-During the fiscal year ended March 31, 2017, interest income declined due to a prolonged trend toward low interest rates.
-Investment product sales in the retail business segment were sluggish in the first half, while market-related profit fell in the second half due to rises in interest rates in such countries as the United States.
-As a result, gross profits totaled 4,011.8 billion yen, down 131.3 billion yen year on year.
-At the same time, despite an increase in regulation-related costs, general and administrative expenses remained virtually unchanged from the previous fiscal year thanks to the effect of the appreciation of the yen.
-Consequently, net operating profits totaled 1,418.2 billion yen, down 139.6 billion yen year on year.
+During the first half of the fiscal year ending March 31, 2018, domestic interest income declined due to a prolonged trend toward low interest rates.
+Due to the effect of the depreciation of the yen, however, gross profits totaled 2,008.1 billion yen, up 38.7 billion yen year on year.
+At the same time, general and administrative expenses rose 63.3 billion yen compared with the same period of the previous fiscal year.
+This was mainly attributable to increases in regulation-related costs for overseas operations and personnel expenses as well as the impact of foreign exchange rates.
+Consequently, net operating profits totaled 700.7 billion yen, down 24.6 billion yen year on year.

-Total credit costs were 155.3 billion yen, down 99.7 billion yen year on year, while net gains on equity securities totaled 124.9 billion yen, up 36.6 billion.
-Taking these factors into account, ordinary income stood at 1,360.7 billion yen, down 178.7 billion yen year on year, and profit attributable to owners of parent amounted to 926.4 billion yen, down 24.9 billion yen compared with the previous fiscal year.
-Moreover, although we recorded a year-on-year decrease in profit, our performance regarding the latter indicator outpaced the initial target of 850.0 billion yen.
+Making a net reversal, total credit costs improved 60.7 billion yen year on year, to 3.1 billion yen.
+Net gains on equity securities totaled 55.0 billion yen, up 10.9 billion yen.
+Taking these factors into account, ordinary profits stood at 864.0 billion yen, up 69.1 billion yen year on year, and profits attributable to owners of parent amounted to 626.9 billion yen, up 136.4 billion yen compared with the same period of the previous fiscal year.

-As of March 31, 2017, MUFG's capital adequacy ratio (Common Equity Tier1 Capital ratio) was 11.76%, maintaining the capital adequacy ratio required under current financial regulations.
-The non-performing loan (NPL) ratio, that is, the ratio of risk-monitored loans to total loans, stood at 1.41 percentage points.
-As such, MUFG continued to maintain its NPL ratio at a low level.
+As of September 30, 2017, MUFG's capital adequacy ratio (Common Equity Tier1 Capital ratio) was 12.14%.
+The non-performing loan (NPL) ratio, that is, the ratio of risk-monitored loans to total loans, stood at 1.26%, down 0.14 of a percentage point year on year.

 - (1) Strengthening our management approach based on customer- and business-based segments